 - 1. Monitor progress and programming of State highway projects in current and future STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOUs with Caltrans and MOUs with neighboring agencies.
 (Quarterly, as needed, ICLTC staff) - 2.
 Monitor progress and programming of local agency projects in current and future STIP cycles.
 This task does not include project management.
 (Quarterly, as needed, ICLTC staff) - 3.
 Meetings with the Inyo County Local Transportation Commission, Caltrans and/or committees regarding planning future projects for STIP inclusion.
 (Quarterly, ICLTC staff) - 4.
-Implement the 2024 Regional Transportation Improvement Program (RTIP).
-(Quarterly, ICLTC staff)
+Implement the 2023 Regional Transportation Improvement Program (RTIP).
+(Quarterly, ICLTC staff) - 5.
+Development of the 2025 RTIP for inclusion in the 2026 STIP; ensure consistency with the 2023 RTP and CTC Guidelines (STIP) (July 2025-December 2025) - 6.
+2025-December 2025)

-5. Attend California Transportation Commission meetings as necessary.
+- 7. Develop PSR for Lone Pine Town Streets Rehabilitation Expanded scope to include west Whitney Portal Rd (Q1-2, ICLTC staff, consultant) - 8.
+Attend California Transportation Commission meetings as necessary.
 (As needed, ICLTC staff)